 After suffering a harmful crash in Pennsylvania, seek guidance from our experienced Philadelphia car accident attorneys by calling The Reiff Law Firm at (215) 709-6940 for a free case review.

-Generally, car accident victims in Pennsylvania have two potential routes to obtain payment for their medical bills.
+If you suffered a serious injury as a result of a car accident, $5,000 may not be a large enough amount of money to cover all of your issues resulting from the accident.
+Generally, car accident victims in Pennsylvania have two potential routes to obtain payment for their medical bills – dealing with insurance companies or filing a claim/lawsuit.
 After assessing your case, our car accident lawyers can determine which of the following options may be available to you:

 Filing a Claim with Your Own Insurance Company